makeabilitylab/physcomp/arduino/force-sensitive-resistors.md

 ## Force-sensitive resistors (FSRs)

 Force-sensing (or force-sensitive) resistors (FSRs) are two-legged variable resistors that **decrease** in resistance with an **increase** in applied force.

 FSRs can differ in size, shape, and force sensing sensitivity.
-There are a variety of different form factors, including square and circular (which host the active sensor area).
+There are a variety form factors, including square and circular (which host the active sensor area).
 In our hardware kits, we typically purchase and provide the popular [Interlink FSR 402]({{ site.baseurl }}/assets/datasheets/ForceSensitiveResistor_InterlinkFSR402_2010-10-26-DataSheet-FSR402-Layout2.pdf) (either from [Sparkfun](https://www.sparkfun.com/products/9375) or [Adafruit](https://www.adafruit.com/product/166)), which is the product in the upper-left below.

 ![Grid of example force sensitive resistors from Sparkfun's website](assets/images/ForceSensitiveResistors_Examples_Sparkfun.png)
 Prices and products from [Sparkfun.com](https://learn.sparkfun.com/tutorials/force-sensitive-resistor-hookup-guide/all) {: .fs-1 }

-While FSRs respond to force, they are not precision measurement instruments like [load cells](https://learn.sparkfun.com/tutorials/getting-started-with-load-cells) or [strain gauges](https://learn.sparkfun.com/tutorials/getting-started-with-load-cells/strain-gauge-basics), so use those if you want to precisely measure weight, load, or strain.

 ### FSR applications